Preview of Upcoming Programs

 Historical Campus Tour

-SOLD OUT **Ticket Required for all Attendees** Tickets are required for all attendees, including your student.
-All proceeds will go to the Cornell Food Pantry.
-Depending on size, families may be paired with other families.
+*Tickets are required for all attendees, including your student.* Depending on size, families may be paired with other families.
 Come check out Morrison Dining and the Discovery Kitchen, our teaching classroom in partnership with the Division of Human Ecology.
 Cornell Dining Chefs will demonstrate the basics of artisan pizza making and will give you and your family members a chance to get creative with a basket of mystery ingredients.
 Pizzas will be cooked to serve in our brick ovens.
-Due to space constraints, we are limited to 24 participants per class.
+Due to space constraints, we are limited to 36 participants per class.
 About Morrison Dining: Cornell Dining’s newest flagship facility, opened in Spring of 2022.
 Located in the heart of the residential community of North Campus, Morrison Dining offers 11 distinct food platforms as a place to explore, learn and find community.
 Choose your own culinary adventure, from the Mediterranean-inspired veggie bowls and made-from-scratch pasta to the build-your-own waffle bar, plus brand-new certified kosher and halal stations.

 5:00 PM